-Joint Committee on Vaccination and Immunisation Advice on the H1N1v and 2010/11 seasonal influenza vaccination programmes 25 March 2010
+Joint Committee on Vaccination and Immunisation Advice on the H1N1v and 2010/11 seasonal influenza vaccination programmes 23 July 2010

-Updated statement, replacing the statement of 3 February 2010, following further discussions by the committee on the vaccination of immunocompromised individuals and pregnant women
+Updated statement, replacing the statements of 3 February and 25 March 2010, following further discussions by the committee on the vaccination of immunocompromised individuals, pregnant women and children (in March 2010 and July 2010)

-- 1. JCVI was asked for advice on whether pregnant women and young children (aged between six months and below five years) should be included in the 2010/11 seasonal influenza vaccination programme.
-In addition, JCVI was asked to advise on whether the adjuvanted - continue to be offered over the spring and summer to pregnant women and children aged between six months and below five vears - be offered over the spring and summer to healthy people aged 65 years and over - be offered to carers monovalent H1N1v vaccine should:

-- be offered to poultry workers - be offered over the spring and summer to any other individuals who wish to take advantage of the benefits it could offer - 2.
-JCVI considered in detail recent advice from the JCVI Influenza Subcommittee and up to date reports on: - H1N1v epidemiology - cost effectiveness modelling of seasonal influenza vaccination of pregnant women - reported suspected adverse reactions to H1N1v vaccines - progress of the H1N1v vaccination programme

-3. JCVI noted that:

-- H1N1v is likely to be the predominant influenza strain circulating next winter and it is possible it could re-emerge earlier than the usual influenza season - H1N1v infection results in predominantly mild illness for healthy people - clinical risk groups and pregnant women are at increased risk from H1N1v infection - H3N2 and B influenza viruses continue to be reported globally and may play an important role in the next influenza season.
+- JCVI was asked for advice on whether pregnant women and young children (aged between six months and below five years) should be included in the 2010/11 seasonal influenza vaccination programme.
+In addition, JCVI was asked to advise on whether the adjuvanted monovalent H1N1v vaccine should: - continue to be offered over the spring and summer to pregnant women and children aged between six months and below five years - be offered over the spring and summer to healthy people aged 65 years and over - be offered to carers - be offered to poultry workers - be offered over the spring and summer to any other individuals who wish to take advantage of the benefits it could offer - 2.
+JCVI considered in detail recent advice from the JCVI Influenza Subcommittee and up to date reports on: - H1N1v epidemiology - cost effectiveness modelling of seasonal influenza vaccination of pregnant women - reported suspected adverse reactions to H1N1v vaccines - progress of the H1N1v vaccination programme - 3.
+JCVI noted that: - H1N1v is likely to be the predominant influenza strain circulating next winter and it is possible it could re-emerge earlier than the usual influenza season - H1N1v infection results in predominantly mild illness for healthy people - clinical risk groups and pregnant women are at increased risk from H1N1v infection - H3N2 and B influenza viruses continue to be reported globally and may play an important role in the next influenza season.
 H3N2 infection causes excess mortality in the elderly and this might exceed that from H1N1v - vaccination of pregnant women may provide some passive immunity for the first 4-6 months of life of the infant - a substantial proportion of children are likely to have been exposed and developed immunity to H1N1v - trivalent non-adjuvanted seasonal influenza vaccine that includes the H1N1v strain is likely to be available for the 2010/11 influenza season